unmeshrulz/docs/developer/api-device-kvs.rst

 This method allows micro-apps to set a string value to a key.

 .. code:: javascript

-	var options = {
+	var options = {};
-		global: 1 // The value will be accessible to all microapps.
-Default value is 0.
-	};
+	options.global = 1; // 1: Value can be read by all microapps.
+0: Only to this microapp.

 	DronaHQ.KVStore.setItem(keyName, keyValue, function() {
 		//success callback
 	}, function() {